5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 The voice says, “This is complete.”

-“But I’m not ready,” he whispers.
+“But I’m not ready,” they whisper.

 The voice says, “That is not the criterion.”

-He sinks to the floor.
-He thinks of roles that ended mid-sentence, relationships that closed without consent, identities that could not be carried forward.
+They think of roles that ended mid-sentence, relationships that closed without consent, identities that could not be carried forward.

-He weeps—not dramatically, but honestly.
+They weep—not dramatically, but honestly.

 The voice says, “Good.
 Release is how you make room for what you cannot yet imagine.”

-And he understands: Death is not cruelty.
+And they understand: Death is not cruelty.

 A room with an open window.